 - Press into the base of the prepared tin.

-- Beat together the cream cheese, egg, icing sugar, vanilla essence and yoghurt.
+- Beat together the cream cheese, egg, icing sugar, vanilla extract and yoghurt.

 - Pour over the base.